nesajov/fastai-pytorch-cpp-inference/README.md

 ## Pretrained Weights

-The model model is trained in fastai using the [Oxford-IIIT Pet Dataset](http://www.robots.ox.ac.uk/~vgg/data/pets/) by [O. M. Parkhi et al., 2012](http://www.robots.ox.ac.uk/~vgg/publications/2012/parkhi12a/parkhi12a.pdf) which features 12 cat breeds and 25 dogs breeds.
+The model is trained in fastai using the [Oxford-IIIT Pet Dataset](http://www.robots.ox.ac.uk/~vgg/data/pets/) by [O. M. Parkhi et al., 2012](http://www.robots.ox.ac.uk/~vgg/publications/2012/parkhi12a/parkhi12a.pdf) which features 12 cat breeds and 25 dogs breeds.

 ## Jupyter Notebook